 Other than feeling human again, here are life’s little pleasures which made me stop and thank my lucky stars.

-Simple Joys is a new blog series where I’ll be sharing small happenings or objects which brought a smile to my face.
-I hope this series will be a reminder to us all to notice the simple things in life that brings us joy.
+Simple Joys is a blog series where I’ll be sharing small happenings or objects which brought a smile to my face.